bug400/pyilper/README.md

 pyILPER requires the Python interpreter and the Qt framework installed.
-Thanks to the [Anaconda Python distribution system](https://www.continuum.io/) pyILPER and the required software components can be easily installed on Linux, Windows and Mac OS.
+Thanks to the [Anaconda Python distribution system](https://www.continuum.io/) pyILPER and the required software components can be easily installed on Linux, Windows and mac OS.

 See the [Installation Instructions](https://github.com/bug400/pyilper/blob/master/INSTALL.md) for details.